2026/27 AMCAS Application Guide (With Screenshots)

 • Returned to Applicant: The application has been returned to you for missing coursework or failing to enter an original grade for a repeated course.

-• AMCAS Processing is Complete: The application has been made available to your medical school designations.
+• AMCAS Processing is Complete: The application has been made available to your designated medical schools.

 • Withdrawn from AMCAS: You have withdrawn your AMCAS application.
 This step is final, so you are no longer eligible to apply for the current application year.

-You can edit the following types of information after submitting your AMCAS:
+You can add or edit the following types of information after submitting your AMCAS:

 • Letters of recommendation